Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 - Students can easily locate assignments or supplies—for any given class—when they need them because they know exactly where to find them.

-- Assignments easily located means fewer assignments turned in tardy, fewer assignments not turned in, which means fewer points lost and higher scores on assignments.
+- Assignments easily located means fewer assignments turned in tardy and more assignments turned in.

 - Students are less likely to “forget” about or be unprepared for upcoming quizzes and tests because they have recorded assessment dates in their agenda.

-- Increased self-esteem leads to continual success in the classroom, as students learn to take pride in their work and in the fruit of their labor, as evidenced by higher scores.
+- Increased self-esteem leads to continual success in the classroom, as students learn to take pride in their work and in the fruit of their labor, as evidenced by credit received for work turned in.

 © 2018 Geri McClymont